adambsokol/purple_haze/docs/component_specification.md

 ##### 3. Visualization
 The visualization component allows users to access and understand the data in a meaningful way.
 This component aims to do the following:
-- Determine and display how the average number of sensors in a census tract is related to the racial and socioeconomic composition of that census tract
+- Determine and display how the number of sensors in a census tract is related to the racial and socioeconomic composition of the census tracts sharing the same number of sensors
-- Determine and display how the average air quality of a census tract is related to the racial and socioeconomic composition of that census tract
+- Determine and display how the air quality statistic of a census tract is related to the racial and socioeconomic composition of that census tract
-- Provide the user with the option to view and explore the data using different racial and socioeconomic metrics
+- Output a census tract map of Seattle colored by a user-specified socioeconomic, demographic, or health metric

 **Inputs**: geopandas dataframe containing socioeconomic data and air quality statistics for each census tract calculated from Purple Air sensors

-**Outputs**: a variety of plots, with optional user input, in a Jupyter notebook to explore relationships between Purple Air sensor locations, air quality data, and socioeconomic data
+**Outputs**: a variety of plots, with optional user input, in a Jupyter notebook to explore relationships between the number of Purple Air sensors within census tracts, air quality data, and socioeconomic data

 ## Interactions

-##### 1. User can select which socioeconomic metric they would like to use.
-This metric will then be regressed against Purple Air sensors and air quality data by census tract and displayed with appropriate plots.
+##### 1. User can select via dropdown which socioeconomic metric they would like to use in the choropleth map and both scatter plots.
+This metric will then be regressed against number of PurpleAir sensors and air quality data by census tract and displayed with appropriate plots.
+This requires interaction between all three components..

+##### 2. The user can hover over a map of Seattle to get census tract number.
+This requires only our visualization component (#3).

+##### 3. User can select which air quality statistical variable they would like to use in the lower scatter plot chart.
+This metric will then be regressed against the user-selected socioeconomic metric and displayed with appropriate appropriate plots.
 This requires interaction between our data analysis component (#2) and our visualization component (#3).

-##### 2. The user can hover over a map of Seattle and select data from a single census tract.
-This selection will then display socioeconomic data, quantity of Purple Air sensors, and air quality data for that census tract.
-This requires interactions between all three components.

 ## Preliminary Plan
- 1. Configure our continuous integration setup.
- 2. Determine visualization engine.
-As of now, we are still uncertain about how we will present our interactive maps and whether these maps will be embedded in a Jupyter notebook or some other format.
- 3. Determine statistical relationships to be visualized.
- 4. Implement thorough testing using unittest.
+ 1. Implement thorough testing using unittest.
+ 2. Improve map by adding additional tooltips (number of sensors in a census tract, etc).
+ 3. Improve visualization for readability in labels.